Fuel Injector Replacement Cost

 Can you fix fuel injectors without replacing them?

-“There are some performance-oriented shops out there that take apart and repair high-performance injectors,” said Nick, a service manager at another garage who preferred we didn’t publish his last name.
-“But for most shops, it’s a remove-and-replace situation,” he added.
+Repairing a car’s existing fuel injectors isn’t a common practice.
+“There are some performance-oriented shops out there that take apart and repair high-performance injectors,” said Nick, a service manager at an ASE-certified repair shop who preferred we didn’t publish his last name.
+“But for most shops, it’s a remove-and-replace situation.”

-By the time you’re at the point of having misfires, getting engine codes and feeling vibrations, it’s probably time to replace at least one fuel injector. ”
+[B]y the time you’re at the point of having misfires, getting engine codes and feeling vibrations, it’s probably time to replace at least one fuel injector.”

 — Nick, service manager at an ASE-certified repair shop

-That being said, if you’re having more symptoms than just one or two lost MPG, there’s a good chance that your fuel injectors are more than just dirty.
+If your car has more symptoms than just one or two lost MPG, there’s a good chance that your fuel injectors are more than just dirty.

 “By the time you’re at the point of having misfires, getting engine codes and feeling vibrations, it’s probably time to replace at least one fuel injector,” Nick advised.